Proxiart/home-assistant.io/source/_components/vacuum.xiaomi_miio.markdown

 <p class='note'>
 As per [python-miio issue 185](https://github.com/rytilahti/python-miio/issues/185) the Android Mi Home app no longer stores the token within the database (it's retrieved from Xiaomi servers from version 5.0.31+).
 Currently the only known fix is to uninstall, then install a downgraded version of the apk.
 Apkmirror is a trusted source for older versions of the app.
 [Mi-Home version 5.0.30](https://www.apkmirror.com/apk/xiaomi-inc/mihome/mihome-5-0-30-release/) is confirmed as working for the following Android methods.
 Using older version than 5.0.30 is not recommended as it might lack support for some newer devices like the Roborock S50.
+If Mihome keeps crashing on Android, version 5.0.29 is recommended (https://www.apkmirror.com/apk/xiaomi-inc/mihome/mihome-5-0-29-release/) this has been tested on Android models such as Moto G4, Moto G6 and Samsung Galaxy S7.
 <br/> <br/>
 The iPhone app still stores the token in the sqlite db as of v4.10.2 (Dec 22, 2018).
 <br/> <br/>